Make Up For Ever Review 2019: Beautiful Makeup Forever!

 Make Up For Ever Face and Body Foundation Review

-The Water Blend Face and Body Liquid Makeup foundation is enriched with vitamin B5 and is full of water, and thus is extremely hydrating.
-This foundation has been around for a while, and was already wildly popular before Make Up For Ever successfully reformulated and improved it.
-The Face and Body Foundation formula gives skin the most amazingly dewy and fresh faced look, and has a build-able medium coverage.
+The Water Blend Face and Body Liquid Makeup foundation is enriched with vitamin B5 and is full of water.
+This foundation has been around for a while.
+It was already wildly popular before Make Up For Ever successfully reformulated and improved it.
+The Face and Body Foundation formula gives skin the most amazingly dewy and fresh faced look, providing build-able medium coverage.
 It is very long lasting, waterproof and transfer-proof.

 Make Up For Ever does not test its products on animals.
-However, they buy ingredients from companies that do, and they sell their products in China where authorities require cosmetics companies to make products available for testing in state-certified laboratories.
+However, they buy ingredients from companies that do, and they sell their products in China.
+In China, authorities require cosmetics companies to make products available for testing.
 Many companies that used to be considered cruelty-free have been taken off of PETA’s official list because of their decision to sell their products in China, however Make Up For Ever itself does not conduct any animal testing.

 Is Make Up For Ever Vegan?